For current fee schedules, please visit the Student Accounts Website.

 These are very competitive.
 Nomination is made by the department during the admissions process but the awards are decided by committees above the level of the department.

-Further details about these and other international student awards are available at:
+For more details about these and other international student awards, visit the School of Graduate Studies.

 The base funding may come from any combination of teaching assistantship, research assistantship, and outright scholarship.